 "No slag," she hissed, choking on her own words.
 Agonized tears welled in her lens.
 "Save him."

 From then on, everything happened in a blur.
-They hauled her onto an emergency gurney and wheeled her out of her quarters to the emergency room, administrating medication into her exposed tubing as they went.
+They hauled her onto a gurney and wheeled her out of her quarters to the emergency room, administrating medication into her exposed tubing as they went.
 The pain hardly went away.
 In her chassis, she could feel her sparkling withering in pain right alongside her, growing weaker as it fought against her body.
 It wasn't that it was attacking her per say, but rather she was attacking it.
 Now that her body was going through its rejection phase, it was reading the newspark as being a parasitic intruder rather than offspring.
 In short, her antivirus software was bombarding the newspark with magnetic pulses and datakillers, essentially trying to snuff it into oblivion.
 Under normal circumstances, her body would first try to expel it through her chest plates by forcing her spark chamber to open, but instead, her body had skipped that phase entirely.

 My body can't handle it, she thought dismally.
 My body can't handle it, just like Brass couldn't handle it, and now it's going to try and kill my baby.